 My first Nadine West review – a more affordable style subscription service.
-This is 100% my own review, I just happened to stumble across their Facebook ad and decided to give it a try!
+I just happened to stumble across Nadine West’s Facebook ad and decided to give their style subscription service a try!
 If you’d rather watch than read, you can check out my video review here.

 So as you might have guessed if you’ve been following my blog, I really like having things that someone chooses for me delivered to my home (ahem, Stitch Fix, Birchbox, and those are just the ones I’ve discussed on the blog, hehe.)
 Soooo, if it’s in a box and delivered to my door, I’m probably going to give it a try.

 Obviously the Facebook algorithm has discovered this about me as well and Nadine West’s ads started showing up in my news feed.
 Their main competitor is Stitch Fix, and they did throw some indirect shade their way because their main hooks are that you receive an outfit vs. just separate pieces, and the items are priced way lower than Stitch Fix at $10-$30.
 It’s a monthly auto-ship program, but you can cancel at any time and if you don’t keep anything, you just pay for the shipping.
 I went for it!

 Sign-up was fairly easy, and when they say a 30-second style quiz, they mean 30 seconds.
 You look at 5-6 pictures of outfit collections and click which of those pictures you like.
 Then you write a few lines describing your style and that’s that.
 After signing up, they let me know that they were expanding fast, so I’d have to join a wait list, but if I would share that I had signed up on Facebook, they would move my name up the list.
 About four days later I received an email that my first package would be here in about four days.
 So not too much of a wait in the end!

 What I received in my first Nadine West shipment – unboxing